 U.S. Army Corps of Engineers or City of Wharton representatives/contractors will be contacting property owners impacted directly by building of the levees.

 How will it affect property owners outside of the levee?

 The design of the levees to be built in the Wharton area give the maximum benefit for the costs while minimizing impact to surrounding area.
 City of Wharton and USACE continues to collaborate with local agencies (TxDOT, KC Southern Railroad, Wharton County, Texas Parks & Wildlife, Texas Historical Commission) and has reviewed flood modeling as part of this design process.

 Will the City of Wharton still flood even with a levee?

 Wharton levee system is designed to mitigate flood risk and damage but will not prevent 100 percent of flooding in the area.
 In certain events like Harvey, part of the City will still experience flooding but at a reduced level.

 This project is federally funded through Public Law 115-123, the Bipartisan Budget Act of 2018, signed into law February 9, 2018.

 My property is downstream from Wharton and I hear you all are funneling all the water through Wharton and are going to flood me out?

 The levee system being built in Wharton will mitigate the flood risk and damage to the city and its citizens from catastrophic floods while not raising the downstream consequences significantly.
 The project reduces the amount of spillage from the Colorado River which passes directly through the City of Wharton, without meaningfully increasing flood stages outside the City.
-It produces no "funneling" of flood waters and actually reduces the flood water discharges which would pass via Caney Creek and nearby tributaries.
+It produces no "funneling" of flood waters and actually reduces the flood water passing through Caney Creek and nearby tributaries.
 City of Wharton and USACE continue to revise design to maximize benefit while reducing risk to surrounding areas.